sabap/Imprivata_User_Maintenace/README.md

 1. Create a security group that will contain users which will receive the report emails from the script.
 2. Example: SCRIPTSendMail_Imprivata  (CN=SCRIPTSendMail_Imprivata,OU=Groups,DC=ourcompany,DC=local)
 3. Add your admins (recipients) to this group.
+4. If you have any Generic AD accounts that use Imprivata, make the AD "description" field "Generic Account" or something uniform.

 **POWERSHELL SCRIPT**</br>
 1. Copy the PowerShell script to your share (Example: \\MyServer\Imprivata\Reports\Inactive)</br>
 _DO NOT place it in the "Exports" sub-directory, as that directory gets parsed by the script_
-2. Edit lines 2 - 11 of the script to suit your environment.</br>
+2. Edit lines 2 - 13 of the script to suit your environment.</br>
 ```
 $ImprivataLicences = 1000 # This is the toal number of Imprivata Licenses that you have.
 $InactivityTime = 42 # Amount of DAYS since last logon.
 Any account LAST LOGON DATE greater than this number will be removed.
+$UnenrolledDaysLimit = 42 # Amount of DAYS that the account remains UNENROLLED greater than this number will be removed.
 $AdSecurityGroup = "imprivata_users" # ActiveDirectory Security group in which the Imprivata users are assigned.
 $ExcludedUsers = "impmaintacct,headhoncho" # This is a list of users that you want to Exclude from being removed.
 These are generally managers or service accounts.
 $EmailFromAddress = "Imprivata.Maintenance@ourcompany.org" # This is the FROM address that will appear in the email.
-$EmailGroup = "SCRIPTSendMail_Imprivata" # This is the AD Security group to wich the members will be sent the report. # This is the AD Security group to wich the members will be sent the report.
+$EmailGroup = "SCRIPTSendMail_Imprivata" # This is the AD Security group to wich the members will be sent the report.
 $EmailSubject = "Imprivata User Maintenance - REMOVED ACCOUNTS" # This is the email SUBJECT.
-$EmailSMTPServer = "ourcompany-org.mail.protection.outlook.com"  # This is the SMTP relay server for the email function.
+$EmailSMTPServer = "ourcompany-org.mail.protection.outlook.com"  # This is the SMTP server for the email function.
 $ScriptDir = "\\MyServer\Imprivata\Reports\Inactive" # This is the root directory in which the script resides.
 $ImpCSVDir = "$ScriptDir\Exports" # This is the directory to which Imprivata exports the CSV reports.
 THIS IS CONFIGURED IN IMPRIVATA.
+$GenericAcctDesc = "Generic Account" # Line text from AD description field that indicates a Generic account
 ```
 These are all the changes you need to make.</br>
 If you feel comfortable changing the HTML email portion at the bottom, do so to suit your needs.